The logarithmic Picard group and its tropicalization: Monoids, logarithmic structures, and tropical geometry

 A logarithmic scheme that is locally of finite type comes equipped with a stratification, defined as follows.
 Assume that $M_X$ has a global chart by a finitely generated monoid $\overnorm N$.
 For each of the finitely many generators $\alpha$ of $\overnorm N$, the image of the homomorphism $\mathcal O_X(-\alpha) \to \mathcal O_X$ is an ideal, which determines a closed subset of $X$.
 All combinations of intersections and complements of these closed subsets stratify $X$.

 To patch this construction into a global one, we must argue that the stratification defined above does not depend on the choice of chart.
 To see this, it is sufficient to work locally, and therefore to assume $X$ is the spectrum of a henselian local ring with closed point $x$.
-Then the strata correspond to the ideals of the characteristic monoid $\overnorm M_{X,x}$.
+Then the strata correspond to the ideals of the characteristic monoid $\overnorm M_{X,x}$, and are therefore independent of the choice of chart.

 On each stratum, the characteristic monoid of $X$ is locally constant.

 \begin{definition} A logarithmic scheme $X$ of finite type is called \emph{atomic} if $\Gamma(X, \overnorm M_X) \to \overnorm M_{X,x}$ is a bijection for all geometric points of the closed stratum and the closed stratum is connected. \end{definition}